Holiday

 Category | Contents |

-Prenatal leave | Staff members due to give birth within the next six weeks may, on request, be given permission to take time off for the requested period until their due date |
+Prenatal leave | Staff members due to give birth within the next six weeks may, on request, be given permission to take time off for the requested period until their due date. |

-Postnatal leave | Staff members who have given birth may take time off up until eight weeks after birth |
+Postnatal leave | Staff members who have given birth may take time off up until eight weeks after birth. |

 Leave for pregnant and nursing mother | If the duties of an pregnant or nursing mother are acknowledged to be such as to affect the health of the staff member concerned or her fetus, she may request and be granted the period of leave deemed necessary, based on the advice of a physician. |

-Transfer of duties | If a pregnant staff member so requests, she may be transferred from her current duties to other light duties |
+Transfer of duties | If a pregnant staff member requests, she may be transferred from her current duties to other light duties. |

-Restrictions on working hours | A pregnant member of staff or one who has just given birth may request not to be required to work outside of her designated working hours, on holidays or late at night |
+Restrictions on working hours | A pregnant or nursing mother staff may request not to be required to work outside of her designated working hours, on holidays or late at night. |

 ○Procedures for applying for leave, etc.